DIAGNijmegen/rse-gcapi/docs/algorithm/download_algorithm_predictions.md

-Once your Algorithm Job is in the `'Succeeded'` state you can proceed to download the predictions.
+Once your Algorithm Job is in the `'Succeeded'` state you can proceed to download the predictions the algorithm has created.

 Make sure you have [gotten started](../getting-started.md) and have the algorithm object handy: